 What’s in A Name?
 Everything If Your Name Is Kylie Jenner

 What she doesn’t have is trademark rights in her name.
-The reason is because trademark rights for these and for other related and unrelated goods and services are owned by Kylie Minogue.
+The reason is that trademark rights for these and for other related and unrelated goods and services are owned by Kylie Minogue.

 For those of you not familiar with that name, Kylie Minogue is an Australian-based music superstar and has been for over 15 years.
 She’s sold more than 65 million albums, toured the world as a musical artist multiple times and has a new recording contract with BMG.
 She’s won Grammys, Brit Awards (the UK’s Grammys) and many other awards and accolades, including for her humanitarian efforts and breast cancer activism.
 She’s owned the website www.kylie.com for over 10 years.
 She’s known worldwide simply as “Kylie”.

 Kylie Minogue has several U.S. trademark registrations for her name, dating back to 2006.
-They include for such things as being an entertainer, as well as in connection with jewelry, cosmetics, clothing and accessories.
+They include such things as being an entertainer, as well as in connection with jewelry, cosmetics, clothing, and accessories.

 Trademark affixes to goods or services when they’re first used in connection with them in “interstate commerce – either commerce among the United States or between the U.S. and another country.
 Additionally, a trademark can become so famous and so connected in the minds of the public with a certain person or source, that its owner can prevent others from trying to use that name or brand in connection with totally unrelated goods and services.